costrouc/pytests-request-example/README.md

 pytest -s # show all print statements output within tests pytest -x # stop the tests on the first one that fails
 ```

+Any commit that you make back to the github repo will automatically
+trigger github-actions (CI) to run the tests.